gemini-projects/gemini/README.md

 [![Gitter](https://img.shields.io/gitter/room/gemini-framework/general)](https://gitter.im/gemini-framework/general)
 ![Last Commit](https://img.shields.io/github/last-commit/h4t0n/gemini.svg)

 Gemini make it easy to create full backends for modern web/mobile application, microservice and MVP.
+Gemini is built on top of Spring Boot, so you can integrate it in you enterprise environment.

 Gemini is a backend REST framework to automatically create CRUD REST APIs from scratch starting from a simple Schema definition called Gemini DSL.
 Briefly Gemini automatically handles for you: